nearjay06/iReporter/README.md

 - A project management platform such as Pivotal tracker
 - A github repository
 - A text editor such as VS Code
-- Web browser such as Google Chrome, Opera Mini, Firefox Mozilla
+- Web browser such as Google Chrome

 FEATURES